krupkad/CUDA_PPM/README.md

   * Generate new topology (but not geometry).
 We subdivide each face like so: ![](img/tri_tess.png)
   * Precalculate any constant data.
 We use Bezier surfaces, so this includes evaluating all necessary polynomials at all points of interest.
+* Main Loop:
+  * Get/calculate any changes to vertex data.
+We use properties of Bernstein polynomials to move vertices without needing to fully re-fit Bezier surfaces.
+  * For each generated point, evaluate its PPM position/normal/UV.